 We run a Transfer Programme for incoming first years.
+This programme highlights Anti-Bullying issues and the principle of Respect for everybody.

-This programme highlights school in relation to bullying.
+We completed a survey of 174 Second Year students in May 2013 to assess the needs of the school in relation to bullying.
 In 2017 an additional survey was conducted with our second year students.
 In 2021 a number of focus groups were held with second year students and students from the Meitheal team in sixth year.
 The results of these surveys and focus groups inform our policy and procedures.